StorSimple 8000 series: a hybrid cloud storage solution

 - It can help simulate on-premises environments in disaster recovery, development, and test scenarios, and can help with item-level retrieval from backups.

 The StorSimple Cloud Appliance is available in two models: the 8010 device (formerly known as the 1100 model) and the 8020 device.
 The 8010 device has a maximum capacity of 30 TB.
 The 8020 device, which takes advantage of Azure premium storage, has a maximum capacity of 64 TB.
 (In local tiers, Azure premium storage stores data on SSDs whereas standard storage stores data on HDDs.)
-Note that you must have an Azure premium storage account to use premium storage.
-For more information about premium storage, go to Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads.
+You must have an Azure premium storage account to use premium storage.

 For more information about the StorSimple Cloud Appliance, go to Deploy and manage a StorSimple Cloud Appliance in Azure.

 Microsoft Azure StorSimple provides a web-based user interface (the StorSimple Device Manager service) that enables you to centrally manage datacenter and cloud storage.
 You can use the StorSimple Device Manager service to perform the following tasks: